mjerricho/citizen-science-IG/README.md

 6. Constraints on username and password flow: https://github.com/AzureAD/microsoft-authentication-library-for-python/wiki/Username-Password-Authentication

 ## Automating task
 Scraping is repetitive task that can be automated.
-The current [runner file](src/runner_IG_collection.py) is designed to scrape resources from 7 days ago on default, so you can choose to build a program that runs the script weekly.
+The current [runner file](src/runner_IG_scrape.py) is designed to scrape resources from 7 days ago on default, so you can choose to build a program that runs the script weekly.
 Please refer to these resources and adjust accordingly.
 1. For windows user: https://towardsdatascience.com/automate-your-python-scripts-with-task-scheduler-661d0a40b279
 2. For MacOS or Linus user: https://betterprogramming.pub/https-medium-com-ratik96-scheduling-jobs-with-crontab-on-macos-add5a8b26c30
-   1. To help with setting up Cron: https://crontab.guru/#0_0_*_*_1
+   1. To help with setting up Cron: https://crontab.guru/#0_0_\*_*_1

 ## Credit
 - Marcellinus Jerricho (marcellinus.jerricho@u.yale-nus.edu.sg)
 - Philip Johns (philip.johns@yale-nus.edu.sg)
 - Jeremy Osborn (osborn.jeremy@gmail.com)
+- Anand Kumar (anandkumar@u.yale-nus.edu.sg)